-The Company had power-by-the-hour maintenance agreements for all B737-400, B737-700, and B737-900 engines at March 31, 2013.
-These agreements transfer risk to third-party service providers and fix the amount the Company pays per flight hour in exchange for maintenance and repairs under a predefined maintenance program.
+The Company has a power-by-the-hour maintenance agreement for the B737-700 and B737-900 engines.
+This agreement transfers risk to third-party service provider and fixes the amount the Company pays per flight hour in exchange for maintenance and repairs under a predefined maintenance program.
 Future payments are based on minimum flight hours.
-Accordingly, payments could differ materially based on actual flight hours.